Listed below are general questions regarding dentistry and dental care. Select a question to view the Canadian Dental Associations' (CDA) response.

 - Generalist or specialist practice

-- Ask your family and friends if they can recommend a dentist.
+- Asking your family and friends if they can recommend a dentist.
 Other members of your community, such as your doctor, may be able to offer suggestions.
 Some provincial dental associations have Web sites that allow you to search for a dentist in your area (see "Other Resources" below).

 Yellow Pages advertising may also prove helpful.
 It will list each dentist's location, and may include other details that will help you in your search.

 Once you have narrowed your list to two or three names, call the dentists to see if they are accepting new patients.
 This initial call may also give you some sense of the office environment, but there's nothing like the first visit to help you decide if it's a good match for you.